-All teachers (tenure-track and lecturers) are evaluated by their peers and by their students.
-These evaluations guide the department and are not in and of themselves final.
+All instructors (tenure-track and lecturers) are evaluated by their peers (classroom Peer Observation) and by their students (end of semester evaluations or "Student Evaluation of Teaching Effectiveness").
+These evaluations guide the department and are used in different ways both by the individual instructors as well as the department and the university.
+Individually, instructors receive tdepending on whether the instructor is full time or part time.
+For full.
 Some teachers, based on feedback, can and do make adjustments in their approach in teaching.
 Some need time, while others may have an expertise that has not been conveyed best through teaching.